zabe-dev/git-commit-messages-ai/README.md

 # Auto Generated Commit Messages with OpenAI

-Are you like me who overthinks when writing commit message?
+Are you like me who overthinks when writing your commit messages?
 Never stress over commit messages again — AI will do it for you! :)

 1. npm install
 2. create file `nano .git/hooks/prepare-commit-msg`